MV Caedmon

 MV Caedmon was an Isle of Wight 'C' class ro-ro vehicle and passenger ferry.
 She operated for ten years on the Portsmouth to Fishbourne route before transferring to Wightlink's route from Lymington to Yarmouth.
 After 37 years of service, she was broken up in 2010.

 History

 MV Caedmon was built in 1973 for Sealink by Robb Caledon Shipbuilders Ltd in Dundee, Scotland.
 The ship was named 'Caedmon' after the Anglo-Saxon poet Cædmon.

-Caedmon served on the Portsmouth to Fishbourne route for the first ten years of her life.
+Caedmon served on the Portsmouth to Fishbourne route for her first ten years.
 For several weeks in 1979, she operated as a single-ended vessel after her prow was washed away during a storm.

 When the Saint-class ships were put into service in 1983, Caedmon joined her sister ships, MV Cenwulf and MV Cenred, on the Lymington - Yarmouth route.
 All three passed to Wightlink after the privatisation of Sealink in 1984.